IKIM-Essen/QC_pre_NextSeq/README.md

 ## Usage

-### Step 1: Install Snakemake and Snakedeploy
+### Step 1: Install Snakemake

-Snakemake and Snakedeploy are best installed via the [Mamba package manager](https://github.com/mamba-org/mamba) (a drop-in replacement for conda).
+Snakemake is best installed via the [Mamba package manager](https://github.com/mamba-org/mamba) (a drop-in replacement for conda).
 If you have neither Conda nor Mamba, it can be installed via [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 For other options see [here](https://github.com/mamba-org/mamba).

 Given that Mamba is installed, run